Fortress of Solitude

 Based on the wildly popular 1988 comic book one-shot by Alan Moore and Brian Bolland, the anticipation soared for Batman: The Killing Joke movie.
 Not only would it adapt the fan-favourite source material, but it would also bring back the voices of Kevin Conroy and Mark Hamill as Batman and Joker in an R-rated animated film.
 This could only be a win, right?
 Wrong.

 Producer Bruce Timm highlighted one of the biggest problems the filmmakers faced initially: The length of the original comic book story.
 At 64 pages, it isn’t the longest tale in the world to turn into a feature-length film, so a decision was taken to add more meat to the narrative.
-Renowned comic book writer Brian Azzarello wrote the script for the Batman: The Killing Joke movie and created an entire prologue to the story that wasn’t found in the source material.
+Renowned comic book writer Brian Azzarello wrote the script for the Batman: The Killing Joke movie (read our review of the movie here) and created an entire prologue to the story that wasn’t found in the source material.

 Considering Barbara Gordon plays a pivotal role in the original story, Azzarello focused on her time as Batgirl and her complex relationship with Batman.
 What fans didn’t expect, though, is to see Bats and Babs getting jiggy with it on a rooftop after an argument.
 Barbara has always been seen as Dick Grayson’s main love interest in the comics, so this storytelling decision to change the dynamic felt odd and as if Bruce Wayne betrayed Dick – pardon the pun or don’t.